abhatia1205/neural-ink-interview-2/design.md

 ## Calibration

 After some very minimal analysis, it seems like an ARIMA model actually learns the dynamics of the brian movement very well.
-Due to ease of implementation of an ARIMA (not dealing with Fourier Analysis is nice), and the aforementioned queue design, it should work exceedilngly will in a Kalman filter
+Due to ease of implementation of an ARIMA (not dealing with Fourier Analysis is nice), and the aforementioned queue design, it should work exceedilngly will in a Kalman filter.

 To have an idea of exactly how we want to control the robot, we must have robust predictions for the brain's movement.
 To do this, we need a calibration period, where the robot takes a 10 second recording of the brain's movement and creates a function to predict where the brain should be relative to the robot's insert_z at any given point.
 Given the smoothness of the